DIDONEproject/musif/README.md

 # musif

-Python library for **Music Feature Extraction and Analysis**, developed by [Didone Project](https://didone.eu/).
+Python library for **Music Feature Extraction and Analysis**, developed by the [Didone Project](https://didone.eu/).

-For more info, see the documentation website at: https://musif.didone.eu
+### Documentation
+Tho read the documentation, please see the website at: https://musif.didone.eu Includes definitions for musif's functions and classes, definitions for all type sof features that musif extracts, as well as example code for using musif.

+You will find also two tutorials:
+- A basic Tutorial, to jus tstart using musif and extracting some features and even running some ML experiments with them.
+- An Advanced Tutorial, to extract features of different corpora and create your own hooks and features.

 ### Installation
 To install the latest version of musif, just run